madgicaltechdom/Schedule-Idle-EC2-Instances-with-Terraform-Automation/README.md

 # EC2 Machine Scheduling using Terraform
-This repository contains the necessary files and instructions for scheduling EC2 machines using Terraform.
-With this solution, you'll be able to schedule the start and stop of your instances based on your business needs.
+Many businesses are focused about lowering the costs of running AWS EC2 instances.
+Terraform can help you save money by automating EC2 instance management.This solution enables you to automate the start and stop off your instances based on your business requirements.

+Non-production machines can be turned off after hours and on weekends.
+The machines can be started whenever working hours begin.
+This might result in more than 50% of your ec2 computers being eliminated, saving you a lot.

 ## Requirements

  - Install terraform [video](https://www.youtube.com/watch?v=Cn6xYf0QJME&t=8s).
  - Setup your AWS account [video](https://www.youtube.com/watch?v=XhW17g73fvY&t=357s).
  - Create a programmatic user with the permissions specified in the [permission.json](https://github.com/kaumudi766/Multi_Machine_Schedule/blob/main/permission.json) file.
- - We must have running machines/instances which we want to Schedule.
+ - To schedule ec2 instances, we must have tagged them with the 'environment' tag.

 ## Cronjob Fundamentals: